nwjs/nw.js/docs/For Developers/Writing Test Cases for NW.js.md

 In NW.js, there are two types of test cases: `auto` and `remoting`.
 See [Write Test Cases](#write-test-cases) sections below to see the instructions.

+## Setup Test Environment

+1. After cloning this repository, please download SDK build from NW.js website, extract it, then copy all of files of its to this repository.
+2. Export CHROMEDRIVER to system environment.

-To run the test cases, use the following command:
+To run the test cases, use following command:

 ```bash
 python test/test.py -t 80 auto